 A blower is already installed on this insert.
-It is located at the bottom of the insert.
+It is located behind the bottom louver of the insert.
 Its function is to increase airflow through the heat exchanger and improve hot air circulation in the room.
 When used regularly, the blower can provide a small increase in efficiency, up to 2%.
-However, the use of a blower should not be used as a way to gain more output from an insert that is undersized for the space it is intended to heat.
+However, it should not be used as a way to gain more output from an insert that is undersized for the space it is intended to heat.

 Ensure the blower cord is not in contact with any surface of the insert to prevent electrical shock or fire damage.
-Do not run cord beneath the insert.
+Do not run cord underneath the insert.

-The blower has a variable speed control that can be adjusted in three different positions; either from high (HI) to low (LO) or closed (OFF).
 Allow the insert to reach operating temperature (approximately one hour) before turning on the blower, since increased airflow from the blower will remove heat and affect the start up combustion efficiency.

 The blower is equipped with a heat sensor.
-Therefore, the switch can be left in the automatic position (1).
+Therefore, the switch can be left in the automatic position (A).
 The blower will start automatically when the insert is hot enough and it will stop when the insert has cooled down.
-The switch can also be set to the manual position (3) to turn on the blower manually and have it run continuously.
-The position (2) stops the blower and prevent it from starting automatically when the insert is hot enough.
+The switch can also be set to the manual position (M) to turn on the blower manually and have it run continuously.
+The position (O) stops the blower and prevents it from starting automatically when the insert is hot enough.